snowplow-archive/snowplow.github.com/_posts/2016-01-07-architecting-data-pipelines-to-manage-bad-data.md

 <h3 id="missing-data">2.1 Missing data</h3>

 We'll start by identifying the sources of missing data.
-If there are any we've left of then do please add them to the comments section: we can only hope to manage those sources that we identify.
+If there are any we've left off then do please add them to the comments section!

 1. An event occurs that we wish to track, but something goes wrong so that the tracker does not generate a suitable 'packet of data' to describe what event has occurred.
 This might be because the tracker has been misconfigured, for example, or because the server processing the event is maxed out and lacks the bandwidth to generate the packet of data describing the event.
 2. A packet of data describing the event is successfully generated, but for some reason the packet of data is not emitted from the tracker or webhook, or it gets lost in transit, before hitting the collector.
 This might happen if e.g. an event occurs on a web page that is tracked asyncronously, but the user leaves the web page before the asyncronous tag has had a chance to fire.
 3. The packet of data might hit the collector, but might not be successfully pushed to the processing queue.
-(For example because there's a spike in incoming requests and the collector boxes are maxed out.)
+(For example because there is a spike in incoming requests and the collector boxes are maxed-out.)
 4. The data is not successfully processed e.g. because it is malformed or a different format to that expected by the enrichment process.
 5. The data fails to load into storage (i.e. the data warehouse) e.g. because one of the fields is the wrong type
 6. A missing event data point results in an error in the data model i.e. a user is mis-assigned to the wrong behavioural category because a key event in their journey was not successfully recorded.